 If you didn’t catch on, the trail is named after the environmentalist/author/naturalist, John Muir, who fell in love with the Sierras and spent much of his life fighting to protect the wilderness among this mountain range.

-This trail is the best way to explore some of California’s most popular national parks and most under-the-radar wilderness areas among the heart of the Sierra Nevada mountains.
+For visitors traveling California state and wanting to get off the beaten path, this trail is the best way to explore both the most popular national parks AND the most under-the-radar wilderness areas simultaneously in the heart of the devastatingly beautiful Sierra Nevada mountains.

 The trail starts in America’s treasure, Yosemite National Park at the Northern Terminus Happy Isles and continues through the Ansel Adams Wilderness, Sequoia National Park, King’s Canyon National Park until you reach Mt.
 Whitney, a tough climb and endeavor in itself.

 I have yet to hike the entire thing personally – only sections – but the full hike is high on my bucket list.
 Most hikers finish the JMT in three to four weeks, starting sometime in July or August, depending on the snowfall.